Pabitra-33/Code-Comrades/README.md

 ### LearnifyHub – A Java-Based Learning Management System with PostgreSQL
 Project Overview: <br>
 LearnifyHub is a comprehensive and robust Learning Management System (LMS) built using Java, JDBC, JSP, Servlets, Sessions, and PostgreSQL.
 It is designed to manage and deliver online learning experiences efficiently, providing a user-friendly platform for educators, learners, and administrators.
-With secure login and registration modules and integrated payment gateway, it ensures a seamless and secure learning environment.
+With secure login and registration modules and integrated payment gateway, it ensures a seamless and secure learning environment.<br>

-Key Features:<br>
+Key Features:

 1️⃣ Dynamic Front-End Interface : <br>
 - Developed interactive and responsive web pages using JSP for a seamless user experience.<br>
 - Intuitive navigation with session management for user authentication and role-based access.<br>